hitesh920/deploy-mirror-leech-bot/README.md

 </details>

-## Step 3: Hosting token.pickel
+## Step 3: Hosting token.pickle

 <details>

   <summary>Click Here</summary>

-- Now we need to host our token.pickel
+- Now we need to host our token.pickle

 - For that we will use index.